Chapter 10 Applying POSEIDON

 Three reasons.

 First, it is often the case that we do have some knowledge about some details of the fishery which we wouldn’t be able to use when aggregating everything back to global fishing mortality (perhaps the overall number of boats, the price premium for plate-size fish or which port catches most of what).
-Second, we might care deeply about the distribution of benefits and costs both in terms of human populations as well as geographical effects on the biology which call for a model that at least tracks these details.

 Third, a global fishing mortality guess papers over all the actual things we need to make a guess about.
 POSEIDON, when presented with absolute lack of any knowledge, forces you to be explicit about everything you do not know.